 Even the way it is constructed, on the hillside above the wine lodges of Gaia, resembles the vineyards at the Douro Valley.
 From there, you’ll be sure to experience the most spetacular views across the river and over Porto.

-Finally, events like Porto Wine Fest celebrate this marriage in the most interactive way.
+Finally, events like Vinho Verde Wine Fest celebrate this marriage in the most interactive way.

 Completely filling the dock area of the Gaia’s riverside, in this festival deditated to wine you can experience commented tastings, practical cooking classes, chef’s demonstrations among other activities.
 I think this is a great idea to bring even more together the wine culture and the everyday living.
 I spent a priceless late afternoon there, sitting by the Douro with a glass of Port on my hand.
 The cover photo was taken there (yeah, that’s a hell lot of alcohol!).